Programmatic Reward Design by Example: Introduction

 \section{Introduction}

 Reward signals are an integral part of reinforcement learning (RL).
 Most conventional reward functions are goal-driven -- they reward the agent only at the end of each episode.
 The sparsity of such reward signals, however, can make RL algorithms highly inefficient.
-As the complexity of the task increases, it becomes difficult for the agent to grasp the intricacies of the task solely from a goal-driven reward \cite{DBLP:journals/corr/AmodeiOSCSM16}.
+As the complexity of the task increases, it becomes difficult for the agent to grasp the intricacies of the task solely from a goal-driven reward \cite{DBLP:journals/corr/AmodeiOSCSM16}. \zwccross{A naive reward mapping can also give rise to various negative effects in RL } \li{not clear what naive reward mapping means here} \li{what about other reward shaping approaches?}

 Inverse Reinforcement Learning (IRL) is a general paradigm that aims at recovering the intrinsic reward function of human experts from their demonstrations~\cite{Ng:2000:AIR:645529.657801,Ziebart:2008:MEI:1620270.1620297}.
 Earlier works of IRL require the provision of multiple feature functions to construct the reward function.
 More recent attempts use function approximation by means of deep neural networks to alleviate this limitation and have considerable success~\cite{fu2017learning,DBLP:journals/corr/FinnLA16,DBLP:journals/corr/FinnCAL16}.
-However, due to the lack of interpretability of the approximated reward functions, it is difficult to enforce specific correctness constraints in the reward learning process.
+However, due to the lack of interpretability of the approximated reward functions, it is difficult to enforce specific correctness constraints in the reward learning process.\zwccross{and to verify whether a learned reward function satisfies certain desired properties}\li{why is verification difficult?}